Therapist for Nurses & Healthcare Professionals

 You’ve kept going through things most people wouldn’t understand.
 Long hours.
 Broken systems.
 Constant crisis.
 You’re a nurse, a chaplain, a PSW; a professional helper trained to hold it all together.
 But lately, something’s cracking.
 You’ve noticed that you’re exhausted and sleep isn’t enough to feel energized again.
 You feel flat, cynical, or numb.
 You’ve lost touch with who you are outside the role.
-This is the cost of care in a system that demands so much of you.
-I offer online psychotherapy for nurses overwhelmed by shift life in Kitchener, Toronto and across the GTA.
+This is the cost of care in a system that demands so much of you, and grounds my work as an online therapist for nurses across Ontario.

 You’re Great at Holding It Together For Your Patients, But Lately Exhaustion is Holding You Hostage

 You’ve been the steady one in the storm.
 The one who is paid to show up when others fall apart, and at first you loved helping people, and it was so fulfilling to help others.
-But now, you’re running on fumes.
-Maybe it’s burnout.
-Maybe it’s something deeper, like moral injury, compassion fatigue, or a creeping sense that you’re losing yourself.
+But now, especially after COVID-19, you’re running on fumes.
+Maybe you need burnout therapy which, for nurses often includes moral injury, compassion fatigue, or a creeping sense that you’re losing yourself.
 And it’s normal and predictable for shift work in healthcare, especially when you’re working short staffed and when people aren’t getting time to fully recover.
-I work with healthcare professionals in Kitchener, Toronto and the GTA who are ready to start reclaiming clarity, boundaries, and inner sense of self.
+I work with nurses in Ontario who are ready to start reclaiming clarity, boundaries, and stronger sense of self.

 You’ve seen things most people never will.
 Held hands through medical assistance in dying, pushed through impossible shifts with difficult co-workers, de-escalated difficult families who don’t see how much you care.
 You didn’t choose this work to run yourself into the ground and end up in burn out or break down, but here you are, wondering where your energy, purpose, or faith in the system went.

-Burnout therapy for healthcare professionals is often about moral injury, identity erosion, and the slow disappearance of your own needs.
-Whether you’re a nurse in Toronto, a PSW in Kitchener, or a hospital chaplain in the GTA, you deserve support from someone who understands the emotional and ethical cost of care.
-As a certified spiritual care practitioner and registered psychotherapist, I offer deep, soul-centred burnout therapy and recovery treatment for healthcare professionals who need renewal.
+Finding a burnout therapist for nurses is often about moral injury, identity erosion, and the slow disappearance of your own needs.
+Whether you’re a nurse in Toronto, Kitchener, or the GTA, you can access support from someone who understands the emotional and ethical cost of care.
+As a certified spiritual care practitioner and registered psychotherapist, I’ve worked in hospital, long term care and in-home services, offering soul-centred burnout therapy and recovery treatment for healthcare professionals who need renewal.

 Helping Nurses & healthcare workers stay well